 Can You Have Both?

 Full-benefit duals (Medicare + full TennCare).
-These members get all Medicare benefits as their primary insurance, with TennCare adding (a) cost-sharing protection on Medicare services, (b) prescription drug coverage with $1.50/$3 copays as opposed to Part D out-of-pocket, (c) all the TennCare-only benefits (dental, NEMT, LTSS, behavioral health, vision/hearing as available).
+These members get all Medicare benefits as their primary insurance, with TennCare adding (a) cost-sharing protection on Medicare services, (b) coverage of the limited set of drugs Medicare Part D excludes (Part D remains the primary drug payer for full-benefit duals), and (c) all the TennCare-only benefits (dental, non-emergency medical transportation, long-term services and supports, behavioral health, and limited adult vision).
 This is the strongest dual-eligible status financially.

 QMB Plus / SLMB Plus duals.
 Members who qualify for both an MSP (paying Medicare premiums and possibly cost-sharing) AND full TennCare.
 Functionally identical to full-benefit duals.

 Partial duals (MSP only).
 Members whose income is too high for full TennCare but low enough to qualify for one of the three MSPs (QMB, SLMB, QI).
-They get Medicare cost-sharing or premium help only, no TennCare benefits beyond the MSP.
-Still meaningful: a QMB enrollee saves the $202.90 Part B premium plus all coinsurance and deductibles.
+They get Medicare cost-sharing or premium help only, with no TennCare benefits beyond the MSP.
+A QMB enrollee still saves the $202.90 Part B premium plus all Part A and Part B coinsurance and deductibles.

 Tennessee Medicare Savings Programs